chenxingmoonset/yuan/deup/readme.md

-##some connected scripts for deup from tg channel
+##some collected scripts for deup from tg channel